-- Value is based on the 30-day volume weighted average trading price of the shares on the TSX on December 31, 2023, which was \$20.35. - Estimate of unvested PSU awards are based on target and does not include any performance factor.
+- (1) Treatment of awards on a Change of Control is set forth in the Equity Incentive Plan. - (2) The value is based on the 30-day volume weighted average trading price of the shares on the TSX immediately preceding December 31, 2024, which was \$24.33.
+Unvested PSUs are estimated based on a performance factor equal to target.